How to Optimize Your Website for Mobile Devices

-Supposing you have a pre-existing site that you want to optimize then Google’s Mobile-Friendly Tool should be the first thing you use.
+Supposing you have a pre-existing site that you want to optimize, Google’s Mobile-Friendly Tool should be the first thing you use.

 This tool will analyze any URL you enter into it and tell you whether it is mobile-friendly or not (You’ll have to enter in the URL of each page on your website that you want to optimize.)

-We recommend starting with this tool, as you may find your site doesn’t need much optimization in the first place.
+We recommend starting with this tool, as you may find your site doesn’t need many optimizations in the first place.

-As an example we’ll enter in the URL of one of our clients, Concept Lighting Group.
+As an example, we’ll enter the URL of one of our clients, Concept Lighting Group.

 As you can see it’ll let you know if the page is mobile-friendly or not.

-Just remember, even though the page may be mobile-friendly there’s always improvements you can do.
+Just remember, even though the page may be mobile-friendly there are always improvements you can do.